umennel/azure-d2c-simulator/README.md

-# azure-d2c-simulator
+# Azure D2C Simulator
-Simple Azure IoT Hub Device to Cloud Telemetry Simulator
+Simple Azure IoT Hub Device to Cloud Telemetry Simulator.

+Use this script to simulate your device sending multiple telemetry messages to your Azure IoT Hub.

 ## Quickstart (bash)